Azure/azurehpc-health-checks/README.md

 | check_ib_link_flapping | IB link flap occurrence  | not present | not present | not present | not present | not present |
 | check_cpu_stream | CPU compute/memory bandwidth | NA | NA | NA | 665500 MB/s | 665500 MB/s |

+Notes:
-Note: The scripts for all tests can be found in the [custom test directory](./customTests/)
+- The scripts for all tests can be found in the [custom test directory](./customTests/)

-Note: not all supported SKUs are listed in the above table
+- Not all supported SKUs are listed in the above table

 ## _References_ ##